Resuscitated -- excerpt

-Senior Pediatric Resident Sarah Belden shuffled into the doctors' on-call room, her eyes hazy, half-open, her shoulders drooping.
-Glancing at her wristwatch, she groaned: three-fifteen in the morning.
+Senior Pediatric Resident Sarah Belden shuffled into the on-call room, her eyes hazy, half-open, her shoulders drooping.
+Glancing at her wristwatch, she groaned: three-fifteen!
 Twenty-one hours into her shift at Memorial General Hospital she still had three hours to go before she could sign out.
-Alone in the tiny windowless room, she was surrounded by drab grey walls barren except for metal hooks and an old mirror speckled with dark streaks and spots.
+Alone in the tiny windowless room, she was surrounded by drab grey walls barren except for metal hooks and an old mirror speckled with dark streaks and bare spots.
 A pair of steel bunk beds tantalized her with a promise of blissful sleep, but a black wall phone hanging between the stacked beds loomed like a bugler threatening to blare reveille at any moment.

-A strident voice pierced her ear, the words urgent, hurried, more pleading than commanding.
+A shrill voice pierced her ear, the words urgent, hurried, more pleading than commanding.

 "This is the charge nurse in Obstetrics and Delivery.
 We have an emergency, you'd better come stat to the delivery room.
 Preemie, extremely small, any second."